Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation: a case study

-We have used exact optimisation solvers to solve the TOP because exact optimisation solvers are the first choice to solve any optimisation problem as long as they get solution in a reasonable time.
-This is because they can produce optimal solutions.
-Our problem is of medium size and we are able to get a solution very quickly so we adopt exact optimisation to solve the TOP.
+Exact optimisation solvers are typically preferred for addressing optimisation problems, particularly when they can deliver optimal solutions within a reasonable timeframe (\cite{chauhan2023exploitation}).
+Since our problem falls into the medium-size category and exact optimization solvers can efficiently yield solutions, we chose this approach to solve the TOP.

-Moreover, since our problem is an MILP problem so we apply mathematical programming solution techniques as well as constraint programming (CP) to solve the TOP.
-The intuition to use the CP was that the CP can perform better than MILP techniques when variables are binary, which is the case for TOP.
-The experiments also support our intuition as the CP takes 30 minutes to find optimal solution of the TOP as compared with 75 minutes taken by mathematical programming techniques.
-So, the final results are reported using the CP in Subsec.~\ref{subsec_results}.
+Moreover, since our problem is an MILP, we apply mathematical programming solution techniques as well as constraint programming to solve the TOP.
+The intuition to use constraint programming was that constraint programming can perform better than MILP techniques when variables are binary, which is the case for the TOP.
+The experiments also support our intuition as constraint programming takes 30 minutes to find the optimal solution of the TOP as compared with 75 minutes taken by mathematical programming techniques.
+So, the final results are reported using the constraint programming in Subsec.~\ref{subsec_results}.